AhmedHoussamBouzine/odoo-17-docker-compose/README.md

 - If you encounter authentication errors, ensure that the PostgreSQL user and database are correctly set up.
 - Verify that the environment variables in the `docker-compose.yml` file match the credentials used in the `odoo.conf` file and PostgreSQL setup.
 - Check custom module manifest files for correct version format.

+## Contributing

+Contributions are welcome!
+Fork this repository and submit pull requests for any improvements or bug fixes.